 We have listed a few methods to fix the issue at various stages.
 However, it is recommended if the site is not secure, you shouldn’t visit that site.

-Follow these methods and steps within to resolve the issue and fix the connection is not private error message in safari browser:
+Follow these methods and steps within to resolve the issue and fix the connection is not a private error message in the safari browser:

 Hard Refresh and Reload the Page

 The most common method to solve the “This is not a private connection” error on Safari is to reload the webpage.
 Sometimes there are too many users accessing the server at the same time.
 In situations like this, the server tends to become slower in response to the users, resulting in an error.

 If for some reason, your browser is unable to load the Digital certificates, you will also get the “This is not a private connection” error.
 You can use the Safari keyboard shortcut and press or in the browser to refresh the page, it may solve the issue.
 Or you can also choose the Reload page from Origin for better results.

 Private mode or incognito browsing is common in all browsers nowadays.
 The mode doesn’t list your history, cache, cookies, etc. keeping you anonymous.
 It is possible that the website has a security issue, therefore launching the website in private mode can help to access the website.
 If you are able to access the website in private mode, then you should clear the cache and cookies.

 To open up the Private mode in Safari, first launch the Safari Browser.
 Click on the File option on the menu bar and click on New Private Window, visit the website now and check if the error still exists.

 Check your System Date and Time

 When your device time and date don’t match with the website according to the regional area, an SSL connection error occurs.
 This will lead to “This Connection is Not Private” error.
 You must double-check your Mac time and date, to resolve the error in Safari.

 - On the upper-left corner of your screen, click on the Apple menu.